sukun1045/clustering_and_recognition/README.md

 `--dataset`: a string that is either `cmu` or `h3.6m`.

 `--num_actions`: unique number of actions specified for tested sequence (2 to 8 for CMU, 2 to 15 for H3.6M).

 `--learning_rate`: float number, default is `0.001`

+`--batch_size`: interger number for choosing size of training batch,default is `16`

+`--source_seq_len`:integer,the sequence length for encoder, default is `25`

+`--target_seq_len`:integer,the sequence length for decoder, default is `25`

+`iterations`:integer, iterations for training, default is `1e4`

+`train_dir`:directory to save model

+`gen_video`:boolean, whether to generate video, default is False

-`--batch_size`: interger number for choosing size of training batch,default is `16` `--source_seq_len`:integer,the sequence length for encoder, default is `25` `--target_seq_len`:integer,the sequence length for decoder, default is `25` `iterations`:integer, iterations for training, default is `1e4` `train_dir`:directory to save model `video_dir`:directory to save generated video (only if you `generate_video` flag is `True`) `load`: integer, the number of previous checkpoint you want to load.
+`video_dir`:directory to save generated video (only if you `generate_video` flag is `True`)

+`load`: integer, the number of previous checkpoint you want to load.

 `--actions`: instead of randomly choose actions, you can specify a list that contains names of actions you want to show in the testing video.
 For CMU dataset, you can choose